midzer/eisolzried/README.md

 npm start // starts development build
 ```

-Now your default browser should open website at https://localhost:3000 automatically.
-For production build `npm run build`.
+Now your default browser should open website at http://localhost:3000 automatically.
+For production build use `npm run build`.